-- 7. To achieve synergy and enhance flexibility, the PRP consolidates the former UICP and the collaborative stream of ITSP into a single programme.
-Launched on 28 January 2019, the PRP aims to provide funding support for collaborative R&D projects undertaken by an R&D Centre or a designated local public research institute (i.e. the lead applicant) in partnership with a private company (i.e. the industry co-applicant). - 8.
-In general, the Innovation and Technology Commission (ITC) would defer to the local research institutions to decide on the mix of different types of projects having regard to their own circumstances and strategies, needs of the industry they serve, the client profile they intend to develop, etc. For the R&D Centres, they also need to comply with the targets set by ITC on industry contribution and other performance indicators.
+9. To achieve synergy and enhance flexibility, the PRP consolidates the former UICP and the collaborative stream of ITSP into a single programme.
+Launched in January 2019, the PRP provides funding support for collaborative

+R&D projects undertaken by an R&D Centre or a designated local public research institution (i.e. the lead applicant) in partnership with a private company (i.e. the industry co-applicant).

+10. In general, ITC would defer to the local research institutions to decide on the mix of different types of projects having regard to their own circumstances and strategies, needs of the industry they serve, the client profile they intend to develop, etc. For the R&D Centres, they also need to comply with the targets set by ITC on industry contribution and other performance indicators.